4 content marketing metrics you should be watching carefully — here's how to track them

 • How can I get to the GA data quickly and turn it into readily available information?

-• How can I operationalize this information so I can make informed and timely decisions about what content to optimize?
+• How can I operationalize this information so I can make informed, timely decisions about what content to improve?

-Our response to this challenge has been to build out dynamic data visualizations and dashboards with Klipfolio, referencing data points in Google Analytics and Google Search Console.
+Our response has been to build dynamic data visualizations and dashboards with Klips, referencing data from our Google Analytics integration and Google Search Console.

-This saves us from having to dive into two or three layers of these tools and fiddle with dimensions and parameters every time we want to know how we’re doing.
+This saves us from diving into two or three layers of these tools and adjusting dimensions and parameters every time we want to know how we're doing.

-The result is that we always have a view to how our content is performing, and where our biggest content improvement opportunities lie.
+The result: we always have a clear view of how our content is performing and where our biggest improvement opportunities lie.

-Below I’ll tell you about some of the most valuable content marketing metrics and insights we’ve been tracking, and how.
+Below, I'll walk you through some of the most valuable content metrics for content marketing we've been tracking, and how we track them.

-Most digital marketers track how their content’s performing based on metrics like organic search ranking (on targeted keywords) and click-through-rate (CTR).
+Most digital marketers track content performance based on metrics like organic search ranking and click-through rate (CTR).

-If content is ranking highly (say, top three search results for a particular query), satisfaction sets in and optimization efforts are paused until content drops significantly in rank.
+When content ranks highly — say, top three results for a particular query — satisfaction sets in and improvement efforts pause until rankings drop significantly.

 But what if, despite ranking highly, your content isn't pulling in high traffic?

-Would you be disturbed to know that your number one ranked blog for a given query is only capturing 10% of all clicks for that query?
+Would it concern you to know that your top-ranked post for a given query is only capturing 10% of all clicks for that query?

-According to a CTR study by Advanced Web Ranking, on average, content that is ranked first on an organic search query draws about 30% of all clicks for that query.
-Content ranked second tends to generate a CTR of about 15%, and third ranked content usually achieves a CTR of 10%.
+According to a CTR study by Advanced Web Ranking, content ranked first on an organic search query draws about 30% of all clicks for that query.
+Content ranked second tends to generate a CTR of about 15%, and third-ranked content usually achieves around 10%.

 4 Content Marketing Metrics Advanced Web Ranking

-This research, which is also supported by a study done by the online ad network Citika, confirms what you probably assumed intuitively: the higher your organic content ranks, the higher your CTR should be.
+This research confirms what you probably assumed intuitively: the higher your content ranks, the higher your CTR should be.

-But the research also gives you some specific content marketing benchmarks to strive for:
+The research also gives you specific benchmarks to strive for:

 130%